onca-vega/Neysla/README.md

 getToken | method that returns the token of your modeler configuration | none

 ### Requesting with your models
-Once we've defined all our models, it's important to know that right now vezajs has support for four HTTP methods:
+Once we've defined all our models, it's important to know that right now VezaJS has support for four HTTP methods:
 - GET
 - POST
 - PATCH
 - DELETE

-#### GET (vezajs's get method)
+#### GET (VezaJS's get method)
 ```bash
 ...
   user = modelers.yourApiModeler.setModel("user");